dotnet/csharplang/meetings/2018/README.md

 ## Dec 3, 2018

+- Range indexers on arrays and strings (Immo, Andy)
+- Urgent topic of the week

 ## Dec 5, 2018

+- Tracked nullable states, their correspondance to source and the rules they follow in flow analysis (Neal/Julien)
+- Generating null-check for `parameter!` (Jared)

 ## Dec 12, 2018

+- *Triage milestones*

 ## Dec 17, 2018

 ## Schedule ASAP

-- Tracked nullable states, their correspondance to source and the rules they follow in flow analysis (Neal/Julien)
-- Range indexers on arrays (Andy)

 ## Schedule when convenient

 - Discussion of refreshing language spec (Neal)
-- Generating null-check for `parameter!` (Jared)

 ## Recurring topics